 - helping identify suspects when there are no witnesses.

-The City of Chicago has launched an income-based application to ensure that cost is not a barrier to obtaining security devices.
-Through the HBPP Income-Based Application, eligible Chicagoans can apply for private security devices based on income and pick them up at a designated community distribution site.
-Recipients of SNAP, Medicare, and Medicaid are eligible.
-Current Utility Bill Relief and Clear Path Relief participants automatically qualify for the HBPP Income-based Application.
+The City of Chicago launched an income-based application to ensure that cost is not a barrier to obtaining security devices.
+Through the HBPP Income-Based Application, eligible Chicagoans applied for private security devices based on income.